marcindulak/nd00333-capstone/README.md

 The `BanditPolicy` termination policy is set equivalent to [NoTerminationPolicy](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive.noterminationpolicy?view=azure-ml-py) such that it allows the grid search to explore all hyperparameter values.
-The individual model runs are performed multi-threaded using all cores available on the compute instance by setting `n_jobs`=-1.
+The individual model runs are performed in parallel using all cores available on the compute instance by setting `n_jobs`=-1.
 The number of `max_concurrent_runs` is set to the number of the nodes in the compute cluster.